by Chris Wayan, 2003

 True, it's a small world.
-The whole strip, including all Hellas, is still no larger than Europe or Australia.
+The whole strip, including both sea-basins, is still no larger than Europe or Australia.

 World Dream Bank homepage - Art gallery - New stuff - Introductory sampler, best dreams, best art - On dreamwork - Books

 Indexes: Subject - Author - Date - Names - Places - Art media/styles